Scheme on Living Allowance for Low-income Carers of Persons with Disabilities

 Eligibility Criteria

-An applicant, who is the carer providing care for the person(s) with disabilities, must meet ALL of the following criteria:
+An applicant, being the carer providing care for the person(s) with disabilities (the carer), must meet ALL of the following criteria:

-• the person(s) with disabilities being taken care of must be living in the community without using any residential care service (RCS)/boarding service of special school/infirmary service (Note 2) during the application period and while receiving the allowance;
+- The person(s) with disabilities being taken care of must be living in the community without using any residential care service (RCS)/boarding service of special school/infirmary service (Note 2) during the application period and the receipt of the allowance;

-• the carer must not be a recipient of Comprehensive Social Security Assistance, Old Age Living Allowance or allowance in respect of taking care the same person with disabilities under the “Scheme on Living Allowance for Carers of Elderly Persons from Low-income Families” of SWD; and
+- The carer must not be a recipient of the Comprehensive Social Security Assistance (CSSA), the Old Age Living Allowance (OALA), the Disability Allowance (DA), or the living allowance under the “Scheme on Living Allowance for Carers of Elderly Persons from Low-income Families” of the SWD for taking care of the same person with disabilities; and

-• the carer is from a low income family, i.e. the monthly household income, excluding assets of the carer and the household members residing with him/her (Note 5), does not exceed the specified income limit applicable to the corresponding household size.
+- The carer must be from a low-income family, with the monthly household income, excluding assets, of the carer and the household member(s) residing with them (Note 5) not exceeding the specified income limit for the corresponding household size.
 (Please refer to Brief for details).

 Application Procedures

-• Each applicant is required to submit the completed application form together with all necessary documents listed below by post (the postmark date will be regarded as submission date) or by hand to Carer Allowances and Subsidies Team (CAST) of SWD:
+- The applicant must submit the completed application form together with all necessary documents listed below to the CAST of the SWD by post or by hand:

-• copies of identification documents of the carer and his/her household members residing with him/her in Hong Kong; and
+- Copies of identification documents of the carer and the household member(s) residing with him/her in Hong Kong;

-• the completed original copy of “Authority for Payment to a Bank” (GF 179A) signed by the carer; and
+- The original copy of the “Authority for Payment to a Bank” form (GF 179A) completed by the carer; and

-• a copy of the first page of bank book or bank statement of the carer.
+- A copy of the first page of the carer’s bank book or bank statement.

 Enquiries